itainuri/LF-PF_MTT/README.md

 model_mode, path2proj, proj2datasets_path, proj2ckpnts_load_path, att_state_dict_to_load_str

 ## Execution
-The file run_ins_runner.bss containes a training python command as used for training the MTT results presented on the paper.
+The file run_ins_runner.bss containes a training python command as used for training the MTT APP to get the results presented on the paper.

 ## Simulation Flags